Mobile Testing using Android¶

 When you click the OK

-Please choose the Rapise Visual Language (RVL).
+Choose the Rapise Visual Language (RVL).
 Rapise will then create a new mobile test with the Android App Simulator profile selected.

-to bring up the Mobile Settings dialog box:
+to open the Mobile Settings dialog box:

 app

-- for emulator testing it must beAndroid Emulator
+- for emulator testing, it must beAndroid Emulator

 .platformName

-- this needs to be set toAndroid
+- this must be set toAndroid

 .platformVersion